Masssssy/PyTris/README.md

 Tetris programmed with Python and PyGame

-REQUIRES pygame (http://www.pygame.org/download.shtml) to run!
+REQUIRES pygame (http://www.pygame.org/download.shtml) AND Python 2.7 to run!